nicklockwood/iNotify/README.txt

 Configuration
 --------------

-To configure iNotify, there are a number of constants in the iNotify.h file that can alter the behaviour and appearance.
+To configure iNotify, there are a number of properties of the iNotify class that can alter the behaviour and appearance.
 These should be mostly self- explanatory, but key ones are documented below:

-INOTIFY_NOTIFICATIONS_URL - This is the URL that iNotify will check for new notification messages.
+notificationsPlistURL - This is the URL that iNotify will check for new notification messages.
 For testing purposes, you may wish to create a separate copy of the file at a different address and use a build constant to switch which version the app points at.

+showOldestFirst - this boolean can be used to toggle whether notifications are shown newest-first (the default) or oldest-first.

+showOnFirstLaunch - when a user first installs your app, you may not want to bombard them with popup alerts.
+Use this option to disable notifications from showing the first time the app launches (set to NO by default).

-INOTIFY_CHECK_PERIOD - Sets how frequently the app will check for new notification messages.
-This is measured in days but can be set to a fractional value, e.g. 0.5.
+checkPeriod - Sets how frequently the app will check for new notification messages.
+This is measured in days but can be set to a fractional value.
 Set this to a higher value to avoid excessive traffic to your server.
 A value of zero means the app will check every time it's launched.
+Default is 0.5 days.

-INOTIFY_REMIND_PERIOD - How long the app should wait before reminding a user of a notification after they select the "remind me later" option.
+remindPeriod - How long the app should wait before reminding a user of a notification after they select the "remind me later" option.
 A value of zero means the app will remind the user every launch.
 Note that this value supersedes the check period, so once a reminder is set, the app won't check for notifications during the reminder period, even if additional notifications are added in the meantime.
+Default is 1 day.

-INOTIFY_OK_BUTTON - The dismissal button label for messages that do not include an action URL.
+okButtonLabel - The dismissal button label for messages that do not include an action URL.

-INOTIFY_IGNORE_BUTTON - The button label for the button the user presses if they wish to dismiss a notification without visiting the associated action URL.
+ignoreButtonLabel - The button label for the button the user presses if they wish to dismiss a notification without visiting the associated action URL.

-INOTIFY_REMIND_BUTTON - The button label for the button the user presses if they don't want to view a notification URL immediately, but do want to be reminded about it in future.
+remindButtonLabel - The button label for the button the user presses if they don't want to view a notification URL immediately, but do want to be reminded about it in future.
 Set this to nil if you don't want to display the remind me button - e.g. if you don't have space on screen.

-INOTIFY_DEFAULT_ACTION_BUTTON - The default text to use for the action button label if it is not specified in the notifications plist.
+defaultActionButtonLabel - The default text to use for the action button label if it is not specified in the notifications plist.

+disabled - Set this to YES to disable checking for notifications.
+This is equivalent to setting the notificationsPlistURL to nil, but may be more convenient.

-INOTIFY_DEBUG - If set to YES, iNotify will always download and display the next unread message in the notifications plist when the app launches, irrespective of the INOTIFY_CHECK_PERIOD and INOTIFY_REMIND_PERIOD settings.
-If a message has been read or ignored then it will not display even with the INOTIFY_DEBUG setting on.
-To show the message again you will have to delete the app and re-install, or change the message key in the notifications.plist to a new date.
+debug - If set to YES, iNotify will always download and display the next unread message in the notifications plist when the app launches, irrespective of the checkPeriod and remindPeriod settings.
+WIth debug enabled, the ignore list will also be cleared out after all message have been read, so that they will continue to display from the beginning on subsequent launches.

 Example Project